Tech Open Air - Bringing people together through an event app

 MVP

-CREATING A SITE MAP THAT WILL ALLOW USERS TO TO HAVE A CUSTOM EXPERIENCE
+CREATING A SITE MAP THAT WILL ALLOW USERS TO HAVE A CUSTOM EXPERIENCE

 LOW-FIDELITY SKETCHES

-Having worked through the information architecture and feature prioritisation, we started to sketch out our ideas for the app:
+Having worked through the information architecture and feature prioritisation, we started to sketch out our ideas for the app ir order to do some testing and learn what people thought about the concept:

 KEY INSIGHTS